 Needle exchange programmes are functioning in four towns and condoms have been distributed to IDUs, sex workers and MSM as well as amongst sailors, workers in the tourism industry, Roma, Ashkali and Egyptian youth and youth in school.
-A methadone maintenance therapy programme is operational in the Dom zdravlja in Podgorica.
+A methadone maintenance therapy programme is operational in the Health Center in Podgorica and from 2010 and 2011 in Berane and Kotor.

-Almost one third of IDUs (31.3%) and 39.5% of sex workers surveyed in 2008 had ever had a HIV test.
+58.1% of IDUs and 34.2% MSM surveyed in 2011 had ever had a HIV test (in 2008 31.3% of IDUs had ever had a HIV test).
 However, the absence of, or poor, confidentiality in HIV testing and STI services is still considered a major barrier to uptake of this service.
 The introduction of rapid HIV tests is proposed to facilitate access to HIV testing services.